robdevops/check_ntp_clients/README.md

 ## Requirements
 * php 5.4 or greater
-* ntpd classic, ntpsec or chrony
+* chrony, ntpsec, or ntpd classic
     * For ntpd classic, `ntpdc -nc monlist` must return results.
 This requires "monitor" not set as disabled in ntpd config.
     * For ntpsec, `ntpq -nc mrulist` must return results.
 This requires "monitor" not set as disabled in ntpd config.
     * For chrony, `chronyc -c clients` must return results.
 This requires running it as root, or with the `--sudo` option.